lchapman2021/COSC123_DEMO/report.md

 If you want to **bold** text surround it with double stars.

+If you want *italics* surround it with single stars.

 ### This is a lvl 3 heading

 If you want to make a list